About Watch Movements (2)

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.

-Copyright © David Boettcher 2005 - 2023 all rights reserved.
-This page updated January 2022.
-W3CMVS.
-Back to the top of the page.
+Copyright © David Boettcher 2005 - 2026 all rights reserved.
+This page updated November 2025.